-I get that the lexicon around gender, orientation, and sexuality can be overwhelming, so let’s cover a few major definitions that will help you engage in the dialogue.
+You might be unfamiliar with the lexicon around gender, orientation, and sexuality, so let’s cover a few major definitions that will help you engage in the dialogue.

-This term includes the community of people who were assigned a gender that isn’t really them, and typically, at some point in their life, will transition to their real gender.
-This transition has a social component, and sometimes a medical one.
+This term includes the community of people who were assigned a gender that isn’t really them when they were born.
 It’s often shortened to trans, and it’s represented by the “T” in the term LGBT.
-It’s the antonym of cisgender, which is someone whose gender lines up with the gender they were assigned at birth based on their biological sex.
+It’s the antonym of cisgender, which is someone whose gender does line up with the one they were assigned by doctors when they were born.

-This term includes the community of people whose gender is something outside of the traditional gender binary (strictly man or woman).
+This term includes the community of people whose gender is outside of the gender binary (strictly man or woman).
 It’s a subgroup of trans.
-It’s often used as the word

 There are binary transgender people (people who transition from male to female, or from female to male), and nonbinary transgender people (people who transition away from binary gender).

 Agender is one of many different nonbinary identities.
 It’s unclear how many nonbinary identities there are—they’re still being uncovered.
 (Genderfluid is another you may have heard of, in which someone’s gender varies depending on the day or situation.
 This is an extremely different experience from my gender, which has never changed a bit my entire life.)

 Typically people associate gender with biological sex.
 But gender and sex are two different things.
 Gender is a social role construct, and sex is biology.